tud-hri/travia/README.md

 them
 together in one tool for visualization and annotation.

-Datasets from three different projects can currently be visualized using Travia.
+Datasets from four different projects can currently be visualized using Travia.
 The NGSIM project collected data using cameras on tall buildings next to roads in the USA.
 The PNeuma project captured all traffic during the morning rush hour in the business district of Athens, for 5 days.
 To maximize precision and coverage this was done using drones.
-Finally, the HighD project also used drones to record traffic on 6 locations at German highways.
+Finally, the HighD and ExiD projects also used drones to record traffic at different locations on German highways.

 TraViA was built as a broad basis for visualization and manual annotation, it can easily be extended to incorporate the specific needs of your research project.
 Three examples of such specific implementations are included in Travia to illustrate the possibilities and provide a starting point for other developers.
 The